Select Language:

 • Discectomy, which removes the herniated areas of the lumbar disc that cause pressure in nerves.

-• Laminectomy, which removes the lamina to make space for the spinal canal to relieve pressure from the spinal cord and nerves.
+• lowerbackpain, which removes the lamina to make space for the spinal canal to relieve pressure from the spinal cord and nerves.

 • Spinal fusion, which connects two or more vertebrae to form a single bone and remove painful spinal motion.